ScienceBenchmark: A Complex Real-World Benchmark for Evaluating Natural Language to SQL Systems: Science Benchmark: A New Benchmark for Complex Databases

 \subsection{ScienceBenchmark Statistics}

 Table~\ref{tab:complexity_overview} gives an overview of our new benchmark dataset called \emph{ScienceBenchmark} which we constructed using the automatic data generation pipeline shown in Figure \ref{fig:data-flow-Working-pipeline1}.
-Note that for each of the three domain-specific databases described in Section~\ref{sec:databases} we present two manually created subsets (Seed and Dev) and one automatically generated subset (Synth).
+Note that for each of the three domain-specific databases described in Section~\ref{sec:databases}, we present two manually created subsets (Seed and Dev) and one automatically generated subset (Synth).
 The manually created Seed and Dev queries were created by a team of 20 domain and SQL experts as described in Section \ref{sec:manuel_data_collection}, while the Synth queries we produced by our data generation pipeline described in Section \ref{sec:automatic-generation}.
 The Seed queries are used for the automatic data generation pipeline to generate synthetic data (Synth), while the Dev queries are used to evaluate NL-to-SQL systems.

-Table~\ref{tab:complexity_overview} also shows the distribution of the four complexity classes of the queries defined by Spider~\cite{yu-etal-2018-spider} for each dataset.
+{Table~\ref{tab:complexity_overview} also shows the query difficulty (a metric defined by the creators of Spider~\cite{yu-etal-2018-spider}) distribution for each dataset.
 For the CORDIS and SDSS datasets, we note that the complexity of the queries is higher than the queries in the Spider Dev Set.
-For OncoMX, the queries are of lower complexity because queries of any higher complexity for this database include features that are outside of the scope of current NL-to-SQL systems, such as recursive traversals of complex hierarchies of anatomical entities.
-Note that the complexities of the queries generated by our pipeline are generally lower than the complexity of the manually created training data, or the complexity of the Spider dataset.
+For OncoMX, the complexity of the queries is closer to that of the distribution of the Spider dataset.
+This is due to the database featuring recursive traversals of complex hierarchies of anatomical entities which is outside of the scope of current NL-to-SQL systems.} Note that the complexities of the queries generated by our pipeline are generally lower than the complexity of the manually created training data, or the complexity of the Spider dataset.
 The reason is that with more complex templates the generated queries tend to be semantically incorrect.